-Add a face using the TrainFace action.
+• Add a face using the TrainFace action.
 Set the following parameters:

-database exist. identifier (Optional) A unique identifier for the face (maximum 254 bytes).
+database The name of the database to add the face to.
+The database must already exist. identifier (Optional) A unique identifier for the face (maximum 254 bytes).
 If you do not set this parameter, Media Server generates an identifier automatically. imagedata (Set this or imagepath, but not both).
 The training images to add.
 Files must be uploaded as multipart/form-data.
-For more information about sending data to Media Server, see Send Data by Using a POST Method, on page 79. imagepath (Set this or imagedata, but not both).
+For more information about sending data to Media Server, see Send Data by Using a POST Method, on page 80. imagepath (Set this or imagedata, but not both).
 The paths of the training images to add.
 The paths must be absolute or relative to the Media Server executable file. imagelabels (Optional) A comma-separated list of labels.
 One label is associated with each image (maximum 254 bytes for each label).
 The number of labels must match the number of images.
 If you do not set this parameter, Media Server generates labels automatically. metadata (Optional) A comma-separated list of metadata key-value pairs to add to the face.
 Separate keys from values using a colon (:).
 To include a comma or colon in a key name or value, you must enclose the key name or value in quotation marks (") and escape any quotation marks that occur within the string with a backslash (\).